Italian islands become 'sex pilgrimage' sites

 Which is why they're often known as the "fertility atolls."

-Not that anyone needs an excuse for visiting what is a beautiful corner of Italy -- if they can get there in these tricky times for travel -- but for some, a trip here is more than a vacation; it can be a life-changing experience.
+Not that anyone needs an excuse to travel to what is a beautiful corner of Italy -- if they can get there in these tricky times for travel -- but for some, a trip here is more than a vacation; it can be a life-changing experience.

 Locals say the islands have have become "sex pilgrimage," sites due to their apparent ability to raise libidos.
 They also claim, although it's not clear exactly how they know, that the relaxing environment encourages couples to engage in bedroom experimentation.